kubeflow/community/committee-distribution/charter.md

 ### Limitations on Company Representation

 No more than one maintainer or vendor seat may be held by employees of the same organization (or conglomerate, in the case of companies owning each other).
+The organization seat may be transferred within members of the same organization during the 1 year term, if KSC approves it.

 If employers change because of job changes, acquisitions, or other events, in a way that would be in violation of the proceeding limits, sufficient members of the committee must resign their positions until the requirements are satisfied.
 If it is impossible to find sufficient members to resign, all employees of that organization will be removed and the vacancies will be filled using the normal process.

 In the event of a question of company membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved KSC members will decide.

 ## Kubeflow Community Distribution maintainers
+The Kubeflow Community Distribution (KCD) is the community-maintained reference deployment of all Kubeflow sub-projects and is vendor neutral, multi-tenant, secure, and provides an integrated experience between components.
 ### In Scope (minimal expectations)

 - The Kubeflow Community Distribution must be Kubeflow Conformant.